niclasgillberg/codeguide/index.md

 >"Every line of code should appear to be written by a single person, no matter the number of contributors." - Mark Otto

+The inspiration for this site comes from reading similair guides, including

+* Codeguide.co by @mdo
+* Idiomatic CSS by @necolas
+* CSS Guidelines by @csswizardry
+* And many more...